Did your payday loans cost so much when you repaid one you had to keep on borrowing?

 The lender should reply to your complaint within 8 weeks from when you send the email, not when they acknowledge it.
 Make a note in your diary for 8 weeks time and chase the lender up if you don’t get a reply.

-Don’t be surprised if you have to wait until the end of the 8 weeks to get response, this is common.
+Don’t be surprised if you have to wait until the end of the 8 weeks to get response – this is common.

 Send your bank statements or other information?

-Some lenders ask you to send them a copy of your credit record, your payslips or bank statements.
+Some lenders ask you to send them a copy of your credit record, payslips or bank statements.

-Credit record – this is mostly to be difficult – the lender can check your credit record themselves if they want.
+Credit record – the lender can check your credit record themselves if they want.
 But you should download a copy of your credit record asap as the Ombudsman will ask for it.
 Don’t put this off, the sooner you get a report downloaded, the further back it goes which is good.

-It is a good ideas to send bank statements.
+It is a good idea to send bank statements.
 But think twice about the cost of copying and postage if there are a lot.
 Some lenders seem to ignore them if you do send them.

 Again this is a good point to get those bank statements even if you do not want to send them as they will help an Ombudsman claim a lot.
 You can get them going back at least 6 years even if the account has been closed.